andre-g-pedro/wages-and-employment-english/README.md

 ---

+## 📩 Contact & Project Access

+If you are an **employer**, **recruiter**, or simply interested in **viewing the full Excel version of this project**, feel free to reach out.
+You may send me a direct message or contact me via **LinkedIn** — I’ll be happy to share the file and walk you through the technical and design decisions behind the dashboard.

+---

 ## 🤝 Contributions

 Suggestions for improvements, new charts, or ideas are always welcome!
 Feel free to open an **issue** or submit a **pull request** 🚀

 If you enjoyed the project, a ⭐ on the repository is always greatly appreciated! ✨